delfineonx/block-codeloader/README.md

 </div>

 <h3>✦ <em>description</em> ✦</br></h3>
-This can be really useful when you don't need to reboot your whole world code and just want to partially change some behavior (usually while testing).
+This can be really useful when you don't need to reboot your whole world code and just want to partially change/update some behavior (usually while testing).
 When you have <ins>code</ins> that is:</br>
 • either under <code>!CL.isBlockLocked(position)</code> guard in the code blocks with <code>lockedStatus = false</code>,</br>
-• or not guarded with such any type of this thing;</br>
+• or not guarded with any type of this thing;</br>
 -- it can be evaluated/(re-)initialized (i.e. simply by clicking the code block) <ins>anytime</ins> without using <code>CL.reboot()</code>.
 And if the <ins>code</ins> has your handler functions (callbacks) inside — they will be updated right away.

 <div align="center">